kimptoc/wowactivityfeed/readme.md

 - some criteria cases come up blank?

 ## LATER
+- only use elipsis when tight for space, eg on boxes on webpage
 - personalise, use image/char name
 - criteria for same date - merge?
 - show delta on rep change (eg Cartel: 2100 (+100))